hsubox76/gatsby-starter-netlify-cms/src/pages/blog/2019-01-22-procedurally-ruin-other-peoples-code-using-the-magic-of-asts.md

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Anyway instead of getting the (at most) 5 seconds of laughs it deserved before going to the lazy joke graveyard.
+Anyway instead of getting the (at most) 5 seconds of laughs it deserved before going to the lazy joke graveyard, people really seemed to dig it.